Registration

 * Note: this is not a licence to practice

-Upgrade to Practicing from Non-Practicing or Retired
+Upgrade to Practising from Non-Practising or Retired

 Upgrade between Dec.
 1-May 31$350